 - If it doesn’t feel comfortable, you can and should say no

 - Challenges faced by women and men after divorce can often differ

-- To cope with the aftermath of divorce involves a multidimensional approach
+- Coping with the aftermath of divorce involves a multidimensional approach

-- First work on your inner world.
+- First and foremost, do the inner work to heal and make peace with the divorce.
 Grieve, take your time, introspect, nurture other relationships and rediscover yourself before fixing anything else in your life

 - Divorcing with kids requires a solid co-parenting plan and prioritizing your child when doing so

-- Financial planning for divorce involves a thorough re-evaluation of your assets and liabilities
+- Financial planning for divorce involves a thorough evaluation of your assets and liabilities